Thijs van Leer: Early life

 Van Leer was born on 31 March 1948 in Amsterdam.
 His father Ed, a Jewish refugee from the Netherlands, was a classically trained flautist and businessman; his mother Mary was a singer and involved in the Sufi Movement.
 Van Leer began playing the piano at age three, taught by his mother, and later received lessons from famed pianists Maria Stroo (later Marja Bon) and Gerard Hengeveld.
 When he was six, van Leer wrote his first composition "Uncle Willy", a tribute to family friend and keyboard teacher Willy Buard who helped pay for his father's flute studies at the Conservatoire de Musique de Genève in Geneva.
 At eleven, van Leer was given a flute by his father who began teaching his son two years later after he discovered van Leer wished to instead pursue jazz music after he discovered the genre particularly through Miles Davis albums.
 He said, "I suppose I wanted to reject what I was brought up on.
 But then I thought the combination of jazz and classical music could be used in rock."
 With his parents and two brothers, eldest Frank and youngest Maarten, who played the bassoon and piano and flute, respectively, the family would often play music at home together.
 Van Leer also took up painting, modelling, and performing in plays.

 Van Leer attended Hilversum Grammar School where he learned English, French, German, Latin and Ancient Greek.
 His father was the conductor of the school orchestra, for which van Leer played the harpsichord.
-He joined the Raoul Angenot Quintet, and at eighteen, won an award at inter-school contests for playing Andante in C Major by Mozart on flute, singing an original love poem to "Stella by Starlight" by Davis, a drama improvisation featuring his own poetry, and an original piano composition titled "Nooit Zal Ik Vergeten (De Nachten Samen met Jou)" ("Never Shall I Forget (The Nights Together with You)".
+He joined the Raoul Angenot Quintet, and at eighteen, won an award at inter-school contests for playing Andante in C Major by Mozart on flute, singing an original love poem to "Stella by Starlight" by Victor Young, a drama improvisation featuring his own poetry, and an original piano composition titled "Nooit Zal Ik Vergeten (De Nachten Samen met Jou)" ("Never Shall I Forget (The Nights Together with You)".
 He then joined the Bob de Lat Quartet, who once came fifth in the annual Hilversum jazz contest.
 After graduating, van Leer did not feel confident enough to attend a music school, so he studied art history at Amsterdam University which he found "very dry".
 He then learned harmony and counterpoint at the Conservatorium van Amsterdam, but disliked the lessons and left early.
 This was followed by a degree in the flute and composition at the Conservatoire de Musique de Genève.
 Van Leer also received tutoring on the piano, orchestration and arrangement with composer and conductor Rogier van Otterloo, and organ with Anthon van der Horst.
 During his time studying, van Leer participated in plays including those by William Shakespeare and John Webster.
 Van Leer has cited Steve Winwood, Traffic, Brian Wilson, and The Beach Boys as musical influences who helped inspired him to pursue rock music, with Béla Bartók and Johann Sebastian Bach among his favourite composers.